aychedee/kubrick/README.md

 kubrick
 =======

-Wrapper around boto for deploying servers
+A director for AWS instances.